Frequently Asked Questions

 No. Some will have.
 Some will have participated in competitions but not necessarily done exceptionally well.
 Some won’t have participated in competitions.
 PROMYS India draws on, and develops, different mathematical skills and character attributes than are typically drawn on and developed by mathematics competitions.

 Absolutely not!
 First of all, only six new Mehta Fellowships were awarded in 2019 whereas there will be many more first-year student places in PROMYS India.
-Secondly, you will (we hope) have grown mathematically over the past year.
+Secondly, you will (we hope) have grown mathematically over the past two years.